-Visitors come to Boerne to lazily stroll Main Street, see some historic sites, discover the variety of wonderful shops, galleries and restaurants and enjoy a slower pace of life.
-The warm friendly community of Boerne won't discourage you from indulging.
-Rest up at one of the quaint Inns or B&Bs and embrace the cozy, Southern hospitality at its best!
+Visitors come to Boerne to lazily stroll along Main Street, see historic sites, discover the variety of wonderful shops, galleries and restaurants, and enjoy a slower pace of life.
+The warm, friendly community of Boerne won't discourage you from indulging.
+Rest up at one of the quaint Inns or Bed and Breakfasts and embrace the cozy, Southern hospitality at its best!
 Visit our Where to Shop, Where to Eat, and Where to Stay pages to find out how to make the most out of your dream getaway!

 DAY 1: Take it Easy Strolling Historic Main Street

 • Spend your first day visiting the unique boutiques, shops and restaurants along historic Main Street.
 The quaint Bear Moon Bakery and Café, perfect for pastries and coffee, is located in a historic corner building and offers indoor and outdoor seating.